Richard Kelly (filmmaker): Film career

 After the release of The Box, he said he was working on a thriller "set in Manhattan in the year 2014.
 We hope to shoot the movie in 3-D, and part of the movie would be filmed using full CGI motion capture."
-In 2011 he announced that he was writing and directing Corpus Christi, a Texas-set film to be produced by Eli Roth.
+In 2011, he announced that he was writing and directing Corpus Christi, a Texas-set film to be produced by Eli Roth.

 The production was cancelled due to financial and casting problems.
-Kelly stated that he would instead focus on a true-crime thriller titled Amicus which was set to star James Gandolfini; however, the movie went unmade following the actor's death in 2013.
+Kelly said he would instead focus on a true crime thriller titled Amicus, starring James Gandolfini, whose death in 2013 prevented that.

-In an interview with PopMatters magazine in 2017, Kelly said in regards to doing an official sequel to Donnie Darko, "I'm open to doing something much bigger and longer and more ambitious that could be a new story," Kelly said and then added, "We'll see what happens.
+In an interview with PopMatters magazine in 2017, Kelly said in regard to doing an official sequel to Donnie Darko: "I'm open to doing something much bigger and longer and more ambitious that could be a new story," Kelly said and then added, "We'll see what happens.
 I have a lot of stuff that I'm working on and it's ambitious and it's expensive and we'll see what happens."
-In regards to the 2009 Donnie Darko sequel S. Darko Kelly has said, "I had nothing to do with it.
+Regarding the 2009 Donnie Darko sequel S. Darko, Kelly has said: "I had nothing to do with it.
 And I hate it when people try and blame me or hold me responsible for it because I had no [involvement].
 I don't control the underlying rights to [the Donnie Darko franchise].
 I had to relinquish them when I was 24 years old.
 I hate when people ask me about that because I've never seen it and I never will, so… don't ask me about the sequel."

+As of 2025, Kelly claimed to have ten different projects in the works, all in various stages of development.
+"I'm waiting to see which project the movie gods will bless with the green light."
+He is reportedly set to direct his first film in 15 years, according to an issue of Production Weekly.
+While no title, casting or plot details were revealed, a fall 2025 shoot is currently planned.